Cooling for newborn babies with HIE brain injury

 What happens when a baby has cooling?

-The exact procedure can vary slightly from hospital to hospital but generally speaking, the following steps must take place.
+The exact procedure can vary slightly from hospital to hospital but the following steps must take place.

-If the neonatal care team think that therapeutic cooling treatment is suitable for a newborn baby, they must explain the benefits and risks to the parents before asking them to agree to it.
+If the neonatal care team think that therapeutic cooling treatment is suitable for a newborn baby, they must explain the benefits and risks to the parents before asking them to agree to their baby undergoing the cooling treatment.

-To maximise the benefits of cooling to the baby, the treatment must be started as soon as possible after the baby’s birth, usually within six hours, and will continue for about three days.
+To maximise the benefits of cooling, the baby’s treatment must be started as soon as possible after their birth, usually within six hours, and should continue for about three days.

-The baby’s body temperature is carefully lowered from normal temperature of 37°C to between 33°C and 35°C soon after birth.
-This is achieved by placing the baby on a special mattress filled with cooled fluid.
-Sometimes just the head is cooled using a special cap.
+The baby’s body temperature is carefully lowered from normal temperature of 37°C to between 33°C and 35°C. This is achieved by placing the baby on a special mattress filled with cooled fluid or by cooling the baby’s head using a special cap.

 Before, during and after the treatment the baby’s condition must be carefully monitored.
 This can include blood tests to check blood gas and glucose levels, checking for infections, EEG monitoring to check for seizures, giving sedation and providing respiratory and cardiovascular support.
 The baby’s body temperature is monitored by a rectal thermometer.